-In Figure 8, the SCF is varied from 1 to a maximum of 4, and LFFD-factors are calculated for each value of SCF.
-Note that the results hold for any (combined) multiplier on the stress ranges, e.g. a material factor (Natarajan, 2021).
-Figure 8 shows that as the SCF increases, the LFFD-factor decreases.
-This is because the higher SCF shifts the fatigue spectra upwards towards a higher stress range, into the m=3 region of the bi-linear SN curve.
-As a result, pushing the LFFD-factor closer to the LFFD-factor of the linear SN curve with m=3.
-However, even with an SCF of 4, the LFFD-factors of sensors and FA from the bi-linear curves were not as low as those from the linear SN curve with m=3.
-On the other hand, the bi-linear SN curve generally resulted in a lower LFFD-factor compared to the linear SN curve with m=5, even when the SCF was 1.
-Due to the lower stress ranges, which are mostly affected by the m=5 region and do not reach the m=3 part of the bi-linear curve at all, there is a significantly less difference between the linear and bi-linear LFFD-factors for the smallest turbine (T1)

-compared to other turbines.
-Thus, the fatigue spectrum continues to be in the m=5 region of the bi-linear curve even after applying an SCF of 4.
+In Fig. 8, the SCF is varied from 1 to a maximum of 4, and LFFD factors are calculated for each value of the SCF.
+Note that the results hold for any (combined) multiplier on the stress ranges, e.g., a material factor (Natarajan, 2022).
+Figure 8 shows that as the SCF increases, the LFFD factor decreases.
+This is because the higher SCF shifts the fatigue spectra upwards towards a higher stress range, into the m = 3 region of the bilinear SN curve, as a result pushing the LFFD factor closer to the LFFD factor of the linear SN curve with m = 3.
+However, even with an SCF of 4, the LFFD factors of sensors and FA from the bilinear curves were not as low as those from the linear SN curve with m = 3.
+On the other hand, the bilinear SN curve generally resulted in a lower LFFD factor compared with the linear SN curve with m = 5, even when the SCF was 1.
+Due to the lower stress ranges, which are mostly affected by the m = 5 region and do not reach the m = 3 part of the bilinear curve at all, there is a significantly smaller difference between the linear and bilinear LFFD factors for the smallest turbine (T1) compared with other turbines.
+Thus, the fatigue spectrum continues to be in the m = 5 region of the bilinear curve, even after applying an SCF of 4.